Your child could be eating this in weeks!

 Children learned to take medication, chew, feed themselves with utensils, drink water from a cup, and sit for meals without distractions.

-Volume increased to an average of 158 grams, and variety to all food groups.
+Volume increased to an average of 158 grams, and variety to >100 foods in all food groups.
+Dependence on supplements, formulas, and laxatives decreased.

 Increase in Foods Consumed